vors/vors.github.io/_posts/2015-09-10-difference-between-requiredversion-and-moduleversion.markdown

 Simple.
 Modules are shared, published to the gallery, developed and naturually evolve.
 Which means that they can have breaking changes.
-You don't want them in your production, do you?
+You don't want them in production, do you?

 ## ModuleSpecification

-When you reference to a module in some way (i.e. `Get-Module`, `Import-Module`, `Import-DscResouce -ModuleName`, `Get-DscResource -Module`) you can provide **FullyQuilifiedName** or **ModuleSpecification**.
+When you reference a module somehow (i.e. `Get-Module`, `Import-Module`, `Import-DscResouce -ModuleName`, `Get-DscResource -Module`) you can provide **FullyQuilifiedName** or **ModuleSpecification**.

 It can be one of two things: